 We have found the people of Long Eaton very responsive to our fundraising efforts, which include a collection at Tesco, street collections at the town centre Carol Singing and cake stalls.
 Other activities have included a soup lunch, garden party and All Saints' regular quiz night.
 Funds raised for Christian Aid have amounted to between £600 and £800 in a typical year.

-A Big Brekkie event is being planned at both Trinity Methodist Church and the URC on 20th May.
+A lunch is being planned at the URC on the 12th May.

 Bucket collection at the Churches Together Carol Singing event in the town centre in December.

-Latest News - The Big Brekkie events this year raised an amazing total of £950 for Christian Aid.
+Latest News - The Big Brekkie events in May last year raised an amazing total of £950 for Christian Aid.